nix-community/pyproject.nix/doc/src/build.md

 Nix dependency graphs are required to be a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph), but Python dependencies can be cyclic.
 Dependency propagation is inherently incompatible with cyclic dependencies.
-In nixpkgs this is commonly worked around by patching packages in various ways.
+In nixpkgs propagation isssues are commonly worked around by patching packages in various ways.

 ### Binary wrapping

 Nixpkgs Python builders uses wrappers for Python executables in `bin/`, these set environment variables `NIX_PYTHONPATH` & friends
-This is picked up by the interpreter using a [sitecustomize.py](https://docs.python.org/3/library/site.html#module-sitecustomize) in the system `site-packages` directory.
+These environment variables are picked up by the interpreter using a [sitecustomize.py](https://docs.python.org/3/library/site.html#module-sitecustomize) in the system `site-packages` directory.

-This means that any Python programs executing another child Python interpreter using `sys.executable` will have it's modules lost on import, as `sys.executable` isn't pointing to the environment created by `withPackages`.
+Any Python programs executing another child Python interpreter using `sys.executable` will have it's modules lost on import, as `sys.executable` isn't pointing to the environment created by `withPackages`.

+### Extraneous rebuilds

+Because `buildPythonPackage` uses propagation runtime dependencies of a package are required to be present at build time.

+In Python builds runtime dependencies are not actually required to be present.
+Making runtime dependencies available at build-time results in derivation hashes changing much more frequently than they have to.

 ## Solution presented by pyproject.nix's builders